onucharles/project1-ac2g/problem3/README.md

-All code for *Problem 3* goes here.
+Code for *Problem 3*.

+We trained a convolutional neural network to classify images of cats and dogs.